melizalab/decide-rs/README.md

 ```

 ## Logging
-Logging level defaults to DEBUG, but can be overwritten with `export DECIDE_LOG="value"`
+Logging level defaults to INFO, but can be overwritten with `export DECIDE_LOG="value"`

 ## running tests